 How can we protect our most mission critical assets?

 For years, organizations have been told to implement safeguard after safeguard (all 20 of the SANS/CIS Top 20 Controls) at each factory, plant, or substation.
 Implement your patching regimes, and perform these tasks over and over and over, as close to flawlessly as possible.
 CISOs, CEOs, and boards are left questioning — how could it be that we implement all these safeguards, yet a skilled, determined, and resourceful adversary can still effectively bring the company to its knees?
 Several years ago, the Idaho National Labs (INL) began a mission to come up with an engineering discipline that is truly a novel approach, using engineering safeguards to compensate for potential cyber sabotage.
+CCE is changing the game through these methods.

 That approach is known as consequence-driven, cyber-informed engineering or CCE, and INL has been implementing this approach with strong results over the last few years, mostly across the public sector (US government).
 1898 & Co.
 Security, a part of Burns & McDonnell, has licensed and been certified in the CCE approach.
 1898 & Co.
 Security is now engaging both public and private sector clients, leveraging the 8,000 engineer Burns & McDonnell workforce at our back.
-Having spent the last 26 years in cybersecurity, the CCE approach is likely the most impactful approach I’ve seen to mitigate risk, and I highly recommend it for any critical infrastructure organization.
+Having spent the last 26 years in cybersecurity, CCE is changing the game.
+This approach is likely the most impactful approach I’ve seen to mitigate risk, and I highly recommend it for any critical infrastructure organization.

 Is there a way we can access resources and expertise to further defend their systems?

 As organizations grapple with these decisions on where to place their bets to maximize risk reduction while optimizing capital spend, organizations like 1898 & Co.
 Security continue to grow exponentially to help critical infrastructure organizations mitigate risk and achieve their mission.
 We offer experienced practitioners, providing a range of services to meet clients where they are on their customer journey, and we uniquely offer the ability to leverage the novel approach developed by Idaho National Labs (INL) known as Consequence-driven, Cyber-informed Engineering or CCE, to counter cyber-sabotage and help companies protect what matters most.
+Thus CCE is changing the game.